SageWare/JavaScript/README.md

 # JavaScript

 ### piano_freq
 * Script that turns user's keyboard into a frequency based piano.
-Utilizes the Web Audio API.
+Utilizes the Web Audio API and spans two octaves.
 Starts one oscillator on mouse click, changes frequency on key press.
 Meant to be imbedded in a HTML iframe with graphical instructions for note mapping.
 Only one tone can be played at once.

 ### xyther
 * A theramin that utilizes the Web Audio API.
 Starts two oscillators on mouse click, changes frequency based on XY coordinates.
 Meant to be imbedded in a HTML iframe with graphics.